The team at The Pistol pride themselves on bringing clients ideas that solve important challenges. A key ingredient to our success?

-MJ, an Account Executive in the team, said the following of the letter she received:
+MJ, an Account Executive in the team, (insert internal bio link/popup) said the following of the letter she received:

-“Honestly was so shocked by such a lovely note in my mail, actually made my heart very happy! thank you to whoever, it’s was personal and I appreciated it more than you know.”
+“Honestly I was so shocked by such a lovely note in my mail, it actually made my heart very happy!
+Thank you to whoever, itwas personal and I appreciated it more than you know.”

-Mirroring MJ’s thoughts, Loz, Head of Operations at TP, said:
+Mirroring MJ’s thoughts, Loz, Head of Operations at TP, (insert internal bio link/popup) said: